 A polysexual, two-floor bar that caters to many a well-heeled gayer and their sexually trendy hetro acquaintances.
 There’s also a glitzy disco downstairs with club nights, live performances and more.

 Ku Bar Lisle Street – 30 Lisle Street, London, WC1D 5LB

-A wonderful bar with a diverse crowd of party pumpin’ pretties.
+A wonderful gay bar with a diverse crowd of party pumpin’ pretties.
 The Beautiful Bar Boys will have your mouths watering, but you can re-lubricate with plenty of excellent drinks offers.
+With a club downstairs.

 A three-floored wonder of stunning Sohoites enjoying chilled-out cocktails, and a Pandora’s box of poporama, karaoke nights, and weekend gogo boys.